Kerry Joseph: Toronto Argonauts

 Joseph was traded from the Saskatchewan Roughriders to the Toronto Argonauts on March 5, 2008, along with 2010 third round draft pick in exchange for offensive tackle Glenn January, defensive lineman Ronald Flemons, the Argos' 2008 first-round pick and a 2010 second-round selection.

 After being traded to the Argos, Joseph struggled with the team, being knocked out of the playoffs for the two seasons that he played there.

 On February 21, 2010, Joseph was released by the Argos along with fellow quarterback Cody Pickett and linebacker Zeke Moreno.

 Edmonton Eskimos

 On October 25, 2010, Joseph was signed by the Edmonton Eskimos to a practice roster agreement after speculation that starting quarterback Ricky Ray would sit out the final two games of the 2010 CFL season.

 On December 16, 2010, it was announced that Joseph had been released by the Eskimos.

 On January 25, 2011, it was announced that Joseph had been hired as a personal trainer at Cross Gates Athletic Club in Slidell, Louisiana.

-June 8, 2011: Signed with the Edmonton Eskimos.
+On June 8, 2011, he signed with the Eskimos.

-2012 Season: After starting quarterback Steven Jyles went down with an injury, Joseph started 3 games and threw for 1286 yards with 9 touchdowns and 6 interceptions.
+During the 2012 season, after starting quarterback Steven Jyles went down with an injury, Joseph started 3 games and threw for 1286 yards with 9 touchdowns and 6 interceptions.

 On January 28, 2014, Joseph announced his retirement from pro football.

 Joseph was the Program Director of Parisi Speed School in Slidell, La after retiring.